fanluo12/LC/TwoPointers/README.md

 ## **1498.
 Number of Subsequences That Satisfy the Given Sum Condition
 1. Sort array first.
 Note this is subsequences not subsets.
 For example, [3,3,6,8] and target is 10, since [3,3,6] satisfy and result would be 2^0(since 3 only counts itself), 2^1([3, 3] includes second 3 and [3, 3]), 2^2([3,3,6] includes 6, 3, 3 and [3,3,6]), we first need to create a power array representing each index potential result, ie power array = [1,2,4,8,16...]
 2. Now with the result index array, we only need to update our result on it with indices.
 We use left and right pointer, if they greater than target, right --.
 Else we update left pointer and add power array[right - left] to result

+## 877. Stone Game
+Use boolean flag represent alice turn, initiate as true.
+Use left and right pointer to update.
+If it is alice turn, judge whether left or right greater and add its number to alice and update left or right pointer, also set boolean flag to false.
+If it is not alice turn, do same thing to bob